Ear tube surgery for treating chronic ear infections

 When the eustachian tubes are working properly, they allow your ear to keep clear by helping your ear ventilate.
 Has your ear ever “popped?”
 That’s the eustachian tube opening up to keep the air pressure in your middle ear the same as the outside world.

-But when the eustachian tubes are blocked or clogged due to a cold, allergies or nasal congestion, your middle ears do not ventilate and fluid can build up inside of the middle ear.
+But when the eustachian tubes dysfunction, they may become blocked or clogged due to a cold, allergies or nasal congestion.
+When this happens your middle ears do not ventilate and fluid can build up inside of the middle ear.

 This is where ear tubes provide important relief.

 Ear tubes allow air to flow through to the middle ear.
 This helps drain the fluid from the middle ear, and it should help the eustachian tube to start functioning normally again.
-Ear tubes usually fall out on their own in a process that typically takes 8 to 15 months.
+Ear tubes usually fall out on their own in a process that typically takes 8-15 months.

 Ear tubes are used to treat: